We believe that doctors and lawyers should work together to help people reach their full potential and have safe, secure, and healthy lives.

 How do I apply?

-Click here to download the Common Clinic Medical-Legal Partnership for Seniors application for Spring 2018.
+Applications will be available soon for the Fall 2018 semester.
 Applications will be accepted on a rolling basis until all spots are filled.
 No experience is required.

 If you have any questions about the clinic, please email Professor Troya at email@example.com.